 In my opinion, yes, but read below.

 The honest answer to this question is that it differs from person to person.
 Personally, I do believe that the Blue Lagoon is worth it.
-You are not going to get an experience like this one anywhere in the world and if you go at the right time and go into with the right mindset, you’re going to enjoy your time there.
+You are not going to get an experience like this one anywhere in the world and if you go at the right time and go in with the right mindset, you’re going to enjoy your time there.
 Yes, it’s a touristy location, but it’s 100% worth the hype.
 I think sometimes it becomes trendy to bash on places because they’re touristy, but places are touristy for a reason, and that doesn’t always mean that it’s a bad thing or that it will be a negative experience.
 I recommend making the splurge on this experience and pairing it with the best hot springs in Iceland so that you can have multiple, small spa experiences during the course of your whole trip!

 If you’re hesitant, the best thing you can do is give it a chance, and if you don’t like it, well, you’re still going to have the memory of something special AND you aren’t required to go back if you don’t want to.
 With all touristy things, the experience is entirely what you make of it, what time you go, and your mindset.
 I would recommend the Blue Lagoon to anyone heading to Iceland.
 100%.